Charlietzu/vuttr-charlietzu/README.md

 ### `http://localhost:3000`

-## Dependencies used in this application
+## :hammer: Dependencies used in this application

 - bootstrap/react-bootstrap/reactstrap: libraries used to create the responsive interface.
 - chai: library used to create assertions in the application tests, i think it is better than the native assertions.